hwayne/learntla-v2/docs/beginner/operators.rst

 Integers and strings.
 To get the basic addition operators, you need ``EXTENDS Integers``.
 Strings must use "double quotes" and cannot use single quotes.
 There are no operators for strings except ``=`` and ``#``.
 In practice, they are used as tokens.
 Use them as tokens.
 If your system needs to manipulate strings, we instead store them in a `sequence <sequence>`.

 Note there is **not** a float type.
-Floats have incredibly complex semantics that are *extremely* hard to model-check.
+Floats have complex semantics that are *extremely* hard to represent.
 Usually you can abstract them out, but if you absolutely *need* floats then TLA+ is the wrong tool for the job.

 .. index::
   /\ (and), \/ (or), ~ (not)